How to Install UNRAR on Debian

 sudo apt remove unrar

-If an archive fails with a password error, confirm you are using RARLAB’s Unrar; unrar-free lacks modern encryption support.
-Re-enter the password carefully (interactive prompt does not re-prompt on failure).
-For RAR5 archives ensure your Unrar version is up to date; upgrade if necessary.
+If an archive fails with a password error, first confirm you are using RARLAB’s Unrar (unrar-free lacks modern encryption support).
+Re-enter the password carefully when prompted.
+For RAR5 archives with AES-256 encryption, only RARLAB’s version can decrypt them.

 “Unsupported RAR Format” Error

 If unrar-free returns “unsupported format,” the archive uses RAR4 or RAR5 features.
+The open-source version cannot decode these formats.
 Switch to RARLAB’s implementation:

 sudo apt remove unrar-free && sudo apt install unrar